sctensor/sctensor.github.io/_team/jeff-dillon.md

 Connect Inc., a crowd-sourced platform for higher education technology solutions.

 With a skill set encompassing web design, mobile applications, management, and SEO, Jeff Dillon is a valuable advisor, providing strategic insights and fostering innovation within our team.

+Visit his [website](https://edtechconnect.com/) to learn more about his work.
 <a href="https://www.linkedin.com/in/edtechconnect/"><img src="/images/social/linkedin.svg" alt="LinkedIn" style="width: 50px;"/></a>